DouglasUrner/GDP1/units/4/assignments/2-first-unity-game/PITCHME.md

 @snapend

 @snap[west span-60]
+@ol
-1. Click on the "pancake menu" in the upper right-hand corner of the Project pane.
+- Click on the "pancake menu" in the upper right-hand corner of the Project pane.
-2. Select the **One Column Layout** item.
+- Select the **One Column Layout** item.
+@olend
 @snapend

 @snap[east span-40]